Published on Friday, February 7, 2020

 As news continues to spread about the dangers of the Coronavirus, it’s important to be reminded of the hazards of such illnesses and how a few simple measures like washing your hands can make all the difference.

-The influenza virus typically circulates from late fall through early spring, and while most people will recover from the flu after a few days, thousands of others will be hospitalized due to the illness.
-According to The National Institute for Occupational Safety and Health (NIOSH) the annual costs of influenza due to doctor visits is $4.6 billion with United States employees missing approximately 17 million workdays resulting in $7 billion loss per year in sick days and lost productivity.
+Viral illnesses like influenza and the Coronavirus typically circulate from late fall through early spring, and while most people will recover from the flu after a few days, thousands of others will be hospitalized due to the illness.
+According to The National Institute for Occupational Safety and Health (NIOSH) the annual costs of influenza due to doctor visits is $4.6 billion, with United States employees missing approximately 17 million workdays resulting in a $7 billion loss per year in sick days and lost productivity.